van001/lesscode-fp/README.md

 - functions are treated as a 1st class citizen and so you can pass / return a function to / from another function.

-[lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), libarary is designed using the functional programming principles :
+[lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), libarary is designed using the following functional programming principles :

 ### Pure functions ###
 Functions with no side-effects, are time independent & have [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency),